-PPCC students can earn Associate of Arts and Associate of Science degrees online, as well as Associate of Applied Science Degrees in Fire Science, Criminal Justice and Paralegal and a number of certificates.
+PPCC students can earn Associate of Arts and Associate of Science degrees online, as well as Associate of Applied Science Degrees in Accounting, Fire Science, Criminal Justice, Homeland Security Emergency Management, and a number of certificates.

 If you work well independently and are a good time manager, online classes may be right for you.
 Pikes Peak Community College offers a wide variety of online classes through two programs: PPCC Online (also called PPCC Connect) and CCC Online (Colorado Community Colleges System Online).
 For both programs, students need only a computer and an Internet connection, and those without a home computer can use equipment in any PPCC instructional computer lab as long as classes are in session.
 Students access online course materials, complete assignments, participate in threaded discussions, and take examinations online.
 In most cases, no trips to campus are required (Exception:At least two exams in online math classes must be taken in a PPCC testing center or other proctored environment.)